Dental Services

 WHAT IS A DENTAL EMERGENCY?

-If you experience a dental emergency, it is important that you contact your local dentist as soon as possible to improve your chance of saving the affected tooth or teeth, and to prevent infections from spreading and becoming potentially serious.
+If you experience a dental emergency, contact your local dentist as soon as possible to improve your chance of saving the affected tooth or teeth, and to prevent infections from spreading and becoming potentially serious.

 Types of Dental Emergencies